 More Food Inspiration

-Thinking of working a savory hand pie recipe into your tea party , picnic, potluck, snack, or dinner recipe collection?
+Thinking of working this easy cake pops recipe into your tea party , picnic, potluck, snack, or dessert recipe collection?
 It’s always nice to have a plan when it comes to meals or parties.
 If you’re looking for a way to get more organized with your meal-planning efforts, I’ve got something for you.
 Free, editable meal planners!
 The templates can be used over and over, as often as you need them.
 You can make as many duplicates as you like, and you’ll be able to save old meal plans for future reference.
 I hope it simplifies things for you.

 I hope you enjoy making this cake pops recipe with leftover cake.
 May all of your homemade cake pops endeavors meet with great success!

 Lisa Mitchell is a wife, mom, and school librarian who likes to create recipes and entertain guests, often using fresh ingredients from her family’s small Pacific Northwest farm.
 For more delicious, easy recipes, click on over to the Food page.